-Until now, my whole approach has been about managing the impact of my type 2 diabetes.
+Until now, my whole approach has been about managing the impact of my type 2 diabetes with a vegetarian diet.

 As a type 2 diabetes, I have become insulin resistant, and in order to limit the unpleasant results of having too much glucose in my bloodstream.